Note: This story has been updated to include a recap from the March 24 special budget meeting.

 Wake County Public School System (WCPSS) is compiling what district officials are calling “perhaps one of the most challenging budgets to prepare in the past 20 years” for the coming academic year, and $18 million worth of special education funding is on the chopping block.

-WCPSS will eliminate about 130 special education teacher positions next school year, according to an email to staff last week by Lisa Allred, the assistant superintendent for special education services.
+WCPSS would eliminate about 130 special education teacher positions next school year, according to an email to staff last week by Lisa Allred, the assistant superintendent for special education services.
 Since WCPSS currently has 1,453 special education teachers according to district spokesperson Lisa Luten, that translates to a 9% reduction in force.

 “I think this would be devastating,” Laura Huntington, a special education instructional assistant at Carver Elementary School in Wendell, told the INDY last week.
 “All of our classrooms have been strained to the breaking point, but especially our [special education] classrooms.
 Cutting these positions isn’t going to eliminate the needs of the students, it’s just going to displace them into already-overwhelmed classrooms that can’t meet their needs.”